Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Day 5: Lausanne - Bern - Basel

-Spend the morning covering some ground in Lausanne.
-Its picturesque old town is built on three hills and surrounded by numerous vineyards.
-The city is also home to the International Olympic Committee, as well as Switzerland’s only metro.
+Spend the morning exploring more of Lausanne.
+The picturesque old town of Lausanne is built on three hills and surrounded by numerous vineyards.
+It is home to the International Olympic Committee and the only metro system in Switzerland.

-In case you would have liked to visit the Lavaux vineyards yesterday but ran out of time, today’s another chance to give it a go.
-Just saying...
+If you wanted to visit the Lavaux vineyards yesterday but ran out of time, you have another chance to try today.

-Leave Lausanne around lunchtime and head to Bern, Switzerland’s capital city.
-You’ve got all afternoon to explore the city before moving on to Basel for the night.
-Take a stroll through the old town, head to the bear park, check out the Bundeshaus (House of Parliament) and walk back to Rosengarten for the views.
+Around noon, you’ll leave Lausanne and head to Bern, the capital of Switzerland.
+You’ll have the whole afternoon to explore the city before continuing to Basel for the night.
+Stroll through the old town, visit the Bear Park, check out the Federal Palace, and walk back to the Rose Garden to enjoy the view.

-Prioritise your activities wisely as half a day won’t be enough to cover it all.
-Toward the end of the day, catch the train to Basel and spend the evening in the city or hanging out by the River Rhine.
+Make sure to use your time wisely, as half a day won't be enough to see everything.
+At the end of the day, you can take the train to Basel and spend the evening in the city or by the Rhine.

 Weinreben LavauxWeg mit Weinreben in Lavaux (Foto: Seraina Zellweger)